MoseleyBioinformaticsLab/academic_tracker/_sources/tutorial.rst.txt

 Specifies a publications.json file to use as a list of publications to ignore when searching for new publications.
 Set to "ignore" to prevent author_search from automatically looking for a publications.json file in tracker directories.
-If a publication is in prev_pub but the information has updated then it will not be ignored.

 --no_GoogleScholar: